HubbleHQ/request/README.md

 ### Publishing

-Once your branch has been approved and merged, follow these steps in master to publish:
+Once your branch has been approved and merged, follow these steps in main to publish:

 1. In one terminal tab, run `make dev-run`
 2. Open a new tab.
 Run `make dev-ssh`